VoronDesign/VoronUsers/printer_mods/Fiction/Crossrail/readme.md

 ![](./images/_DSF0728.jpg)

+crossrail_slot is the same mount but with a slot to allow 10mm adjustment in either direction

 **Bill of materials**
  - 2 x DRP-03 DIN rail power supply plate (Mouser, Digikey, Time, Ebay, powersuppliesonline.co.uk etc) cut down so that one will be static and the other has the spring
  - 8 x M4x6 socket button head screws